Backpacking to Baker Lake, Banff National Park

 Next up is the aptly name Boulder Pass.
 Fortunately it can be dispatched with quickly.
 The grade to the pass is very reasonable.

 Beautiful Ptarmigan Lake greets you at the top of the pass.
-From the lake the hiking for the next 4.5 kilometres – all the way to the Baker Lake Campground is sublime.
+From the lake the hiking for the next 4.5 km – all the way to the Baker Lake Campground in Banff National Park is sublime.

 Baker Lake Campground